cmusatyalab/OpenTPOD/docs/notes.md

     server opentpod:8000 fail_timeout=0;
   }
   ```
-  * Compiled React frontend code is mounted to the nginx container by docker-compose.
+  * Compiled React frontend code is copied to ./static by Django's collectstattic
+    and mounted to the nginx container by docker-compose.
 See "volumes" below.
   ```
     opentpod-nginx:
         image: nginx:latest